Bacon And Brie

 It doesn’t have to be brie either.
 Choose the cheese you love or happen to have in your fridge.
 It’s a good way to use up any odds and ends of cheese that may be past displaying on the cheeseboard!
 I like it with Camembert or blue cheese.
 May be even some red leicester.
 Almost any cheese will do.
 In spite of my love of local food I still prefer genuine french brie rather than Somerset brie!

 For the bacon I prefer unsmoked back bacon with the fat trimmed off, but you can have the bacon you most enjoy.
 I prefer to buy bacon from a local butcher.
 It really does taste better and is not more expensive than the supermarket. usually.
 Plus you can buy only what you need rather than being forced to buy a packet with probably 8 pieces.

 A granary bap, white or wholemeal, use your favourite bread.
 Or even home bake some rolls!
 It is also wonderful in ciabatta roll.
 For you bacon butty treat you can use what you have to hand.

 Grill Or Dry Fry

-I find it less messy to dry fry the bacon.
+I find it easy to dry fry the bacon.
 I just put the rashers of bacon in a frying pan and turn up the heat.
 There will be plenty of fat in the bacon already, which will run out when heated.
 There really is no need to add any fat, even with really lean bacon.
 Doing this makes it healthier and lower calorie – and it is easy to wash afterwards

 If you prefer to grill, go ahead.